uniphil/statwonk.github.io/source/_posts/2014-02-02-dipping-my-toe-in-the-node-dot-js-waters.markdown

 It's much longer and really dirty, but hey, it's in JavaScript!
 I also have a nice interpreter / host with Node.js.
 [It's not an exact copy, **JS doesn't have nice statistical functions like R, such as mean!!!!**]

 I'm also interested in how I can leverage learning JavaScript [**given how similar it is to R**](http://www.yaksis.com/posts/coffeescript-for-r.html).
-As that author shows, the following code block is 100% valide JavaScript and R:
+As that author shows, the following code block is 100% valid JavaScript and R:

 {% codeblock lang:javascript %}
 fib = function(n) {